alexcusack/primeMultiplicationTable/readme.md

 ```
 npm test
 ```
+* Run individual files with `babel-node <filepath>`

 ## Notes
 * Babel runtime causes stack overflow error at ≈10,000 primes mark since Babel implements the ES6 generators using recursion.
-They are not actual recurse calls in native implementation of ES6
+The native implementation in ES6 does not actually use recursion